 Seminars & Webinars

-Our Annual Labor & Employment Law Seminar draws hundreds of human resources professionals, general counsel and senior executives from top businesses throughout Florida.
-Now in its 26th year, the day-long event features speakers from the Firm’s Labor & Employment Department and explores timely, hot topics in labor and employment law.
+Our Annual Labor & Employment Law Seminar in South Florida draws hundreds of Human Resource Professionals, General Counsels and Senior Executives from top businesses throughout the state.
+Now in its 28th year, the day-long event features speakers from the Firm’s Labor & Employment Department and explores timely, hot topics in labor and employment law.

 The Department also produces a series of workshops for employers throughout the year.
 Offered in-person and via webinar, the series is designed for Human Resource Professionals, General Counsel and Senior Executives.